maximums/TMPS/Lab2/README.md

 The __Decorator DP__  lets us attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
 In my project I have implemented it in __BaseFurnitureFactoryDecorator__ class from package wrappers, using composition:
 ```
+public class BaseFurnitureFactoryDecorator implements BaseFurnitureFactory {

     protected BaseFurnitureFactory wrapper;
 ```
-With its help I attach new behavior _Color setting_ from __ColorSetter__ class.
+With its help I attach new behavior _Color setting_ from __ColorCustomizer__ class.
-__ColorSetter__ allow us to customize our furniture object and instead of creating a standard furniture object, in our case attribute _color_ is set to _standard_, we can create a furniture object with desired color.
+__ColorCustomizer__ allow us to add new function to our factory, which now instead of creating a standard furniture object, in our case attribute _color_ is set to _standard_, will create a furniture object with desired color.
 <br>

 ```